 Backsplash with Adhesive Mats

 Double-sided tile adhesive mats replace mortar and they bond instantly, letting you apply tile and grout the same day.
 Tile adhesive mats can be used with most types of individual tiles up to 12 inches square or mesh-backed mosaic sheets.
-Use the mats on clean, flat indoor surfaces such as backsplashes, countertops, and tub or shower walls.
+Use the mats on clean, flat indoor surfaces such as backsplashes, accent walls, countertops, and tub or shower walls.
 Adhesive mats adhere well to many surfaces, including stone, glass, ceramic, porcelain and more.

 Caution